vahidszd/IUT-Computational-Physics-hbakhshian/docs/syllabus.md

 students will develop a robust understanding of the essential tools and techniques required for modern astrophysical research.

+This course is a prerequisite for the following courses: PHYS 332, PHYS 426, PHYS 472.

++++

+## Enrollment Requirements

+(PHYS 105A or ECE 175) and (PHYS 142 or 143 or 162H) and (PHYS 240 or 241 or 261H).
+Prerequisite or concurrent registration in MATH 254 (Intro to ODE) or MATH 355 (Analysis of ODE).

 +++

 ## Scheduled Topics/Activities